 Day 1 | Delhi – Shimla – Narkanda

 - Options of travel: There are 3-4 daily HRTC buses available between Delhi – Shimla – Narkanda which costs around Rs 515 for ordinary bus and about Rs 830 for an AC deluxe bus.
-These buses depart from Delhi Kashmere Gate ISBT in evening from 6 PM to 10 PM
+These buses depart from Delhi Kashmere Gate ISBT in the evening from 6 PM to 10 PM

 - Cost of travel: Rs 515 by ordinary HRTC bus.